In some cases, we earn commissions from affiliate links in our posts. As an Amazon Associate, we earn from qualifying purchases.

-The UK is a special place for many of us, so it makes sense that we might want to give it a nod when decorating our Christmas trees.
+The UK is a special place for many of us, so it makes sense that we might want to give it a nod when decorating our Christmas trees – whether they're in the UK, the US, Canada, Australia, or somewhere else entirely.
 To help you find just the right British Christmas ornament for your tree(s), we've gathered some of our favorites below.

 This shiny, glittery Union Jack ornament would be perfect with string lights reflecting off its shiny surfaces.
 They come two to a set, and they're made of glass.
 As a result, they might not be the best option for homes with cats or small children.
 Get it HERE